PRESERVATION

 Shadow Lake Bog

 The famous Shadow Lake Bog is the jewel of the Nature Preserve.
 This 8,000 – 10,000-year-old, peat-moss bog is a remnant of the Puget Lobe Glacier, which once covered the majority of Western Washington.
-SHADOW Lake Bog is the only spaghnum-hemlock peat bog under protection in Washington state.
+SHADOW Lake Bog is the only sphagnum-hemlock peat bog under protection in Washington state.
 The bog’s unique soil and water qualities allow plants found nowhere else in Washington to grow.

 Scrub-Shrub Wetland